 Clearly define the requirements

 Once all key stakeholders agree on a solution, it is obviously very important to make sure that you clearly define the requirements of the solution.
 Doing this ensures anyone reading the brief, specifically the development team, doesn’t misinterpret what needs to be done, and so end-up producing a solution that is not fit for purpose.
 Make sure that all requirements have the required level of detail, using techniques such as use-case diagrams or class models to help visualize the requirements if necessary.

 Don’t cut yourself off

 Make sure you’re still available and prepared to answer any outstanding points once the brief, or project scope, has been passed over to the project manager and/or the development team.
 Hopefully, if you’ve taken as many of the above steps as possible, you won’t really be required, but in every case, keeping an eye on how the development is going is beneficial for the confidence of all parties.

 So that’s your lot.
-Hopefully there’s something in there that you can take away and action yourself when scoping a project and producing a development brief, but don’t forget you can always talk to us if you’d rather we just take care of it all for you.
+Hopefully there’s something in there that you can take away and action yourself when scoping a project to produce a perfect development brief, but don’t forget you can always talk to us if you’d rather we just take care of it all for you.